brainsatplay/brainsatplay/docs/docs/getting-started/01-your-first-web-page.md

 </html>
 ```

-When you open this file, you'll see the following page:
+When you open this file (we recommend using the VSCode [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension), you'll see the following page:

 ![Simple Web Page](../../static/img/01-your-first-web-page/html.png)

 Congratulations, you've created your first Web page!
 Yet while we have text on the screen, it isn't very pretty.